QuentinRa/blog.quentinra.dev/programming-languages/web/others/seo/index.md

 #### URL/sitemap.xml

-➡️ Help search engines to properly index your website, and provide additional information on resources such as videos/images...
+➡️ Ensure the search engine crawlers properly index your website.
+Provide additional information on resources such as videos/images...
 The format is an XML file, you can these to generate one on

 * <https://www.xml-sitemaps.com/> (max.
 500 pages)
 * <https://www.sitemapgenie.com/> (no limit, or it seems so)